Worgaros/Worgaros.github.io/Pages/BPTool.md

 ## Introduction

 As part of the 5100 module we have to create a tool for the third year.
-The tool that we have to do with Solange Schmid ([https://sosolamojo.github.io](https://sosolamojo.github.io)) is the Scene Exporter Tool, a tool who have to write unity scene objets in a json file.
+The tool that we have to do with Solange Schmid ([https://sosolamojo.github.io](https://sosolamojo.github.io)) is the Scene Exporter Tool, a tool who have to covert and write unity scene objets in a json format file.

 ## Tool